mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 author: matt_sosna
 ---

 [Cloud services firm Domo estimates](https://web-assets.domo.com/blog/wp-content/uploads/2020/08/20-data-never-sleeps-8-final-01-Resize.jpg) that for every minute in 2020, WhatsApp users sent 41.7 million messages, Netflix streamed 404,000 hours of video, $240,000 changed hands on Venmo, and 69,000 people applied for jobs on LinkedIn.
-In that firehose of data are patterns those companies use to gauge user sentiment, predict the future, and ultimately stay alive in a hyper-competitive market.
+In that firehose of data are patterns those companies use to understand the present, predict the future, and ultimately stay alive in a hyper-competitive market.

 But how is it possible to extract insights from datasets so large they freeze your laptop when you try to load them into `pandas`?
-When a dataset has more rows than [dollars the median household will earn in 50 years](https://www.census.gov/library/publications/2020/demo/p60-270.html)<sup>[[1]](#1-intro)</sup>, we _could_ head to BestBuy.com, go to their computers section, and sort by "most expensive."
+When a dataset has more rows than [dollars the median household will earn in 50 years](https://www.census.gov/library/publications/2020/demo/p60-270.html)<sup>[[1]](#1-intro)</sup>, we _could_ head to BestBuy.com, sort their computers by "most expensive," and shell out some cash for a fancy machine.

-Or we could try [**Apache Spark**](https://spark.apache.org/).
+**Or we could try [Apache Spark](https://spark.apache.org/).**

 By the end of this post, you'll understand why you don't need expensive hardware to analyze massive datasets $-$ because you'll have already done it.
 We'll cover what Spark is before counting the frequency of each letter in a novel, calculating $\pi$ by hand, and processing a dataframe with 50 million rows.